Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 ## Alfresco Elasticsearch connector

-**Indexing** is provided by a Spring Boot application called `Alfresco Elasticsearch Connector`.
+**Indexing** is provided by a Spring boot application called the Elasticsearch connector.
 This application contains two main components that build and maintain the index in Elasticsearch.

 * *Live Indexing*: Metadata, and Content and Permissions from Alfresco Repository are consumed using ActiveMQ messages so they can be indexed in the Elasticsearch server.
-The information created and updated in Alfresco Repository is not immediately available in Elasticsearch, as it takes some time to process the messages coming from the Alfresco Repository.
+The information created and updated in the Alfresco Repository is not immediately available in Elasticsearch, because it takes time to process the messages coming from the Alfresco Repository.
 The previous [Eventual consistency]({% link search-services/latest/install/index.md %}#eventual-consistency) approach, based on transactions and used for Solr deployments, has been replaced by this new approach based on ActiveMQ messages.

 * *Re-indexing*: Indexing the information of a pre-populated Alfresco Repository or catching up with Alfresco Repositories that have missed some ActiveMQ messages is provided by the re-indexing component.
-Metadata and Permissions from the Alfresco Repository is retrieved using a direct JDBC connection to the Alfresco Database. **Note** Only PostgreSQL is supported.
+Metadata and Permissions from the Alfresco Repository is retrieved using a direct JDBC connection to the Alfresco Database. **Note:** Only PostgreSQL is supported.
 The re-indexing application also generates content indexing messages in ActiveMQ in order to get the content indexed.
 It may take some time to process all these requests after the re-indexing application has finished.

 ### New Repository

-When creating a new Alfresco Repository you must use the `Alfresco Elasticsearch Connector` applications in the following sequence:
+When creating a new Alfresco Repository you must use the Elasticsearch connector applications in the following sequence:

 1. Start the Content Services Stack, including the Elasticsearch connector live indexing services, and the Elasticsearch server.
 2. Configure the Elasticsearch connector re-indexing app to point to the database, the Elasticsearch server, and the ActiveMQ server.